 Hiring a Driver

-When you’re traveling long distances (40 minutes+), the best way to get around is hiring a driver.
-If you’re new to the idea it might sound like an expensive option, but hiring a driver/car in Bali is actually a relatively budget-friendly way to get around and by far the safest.
+When you’re traveling long distances (30 minutes+), the best way to get around is hiring a driver.
+If you’re new to the idea it might sound like a hassle, but hiring a driver/car in Bali is actually a relatively easy way to get around and by far the safest.
 I’ll explain.

 Driving in Bali is a crazy mad dash of disorganized chaos.
 Motorbikes weave in and out of traffic, people barely pay attention to what few traffic signs there are, and it’s pretty much a total free-for-all.